Cat Stevens

-Life and career

-Early life (1948–1965)
+Early life and education

 Steven Demetre Georgiou, born on 21 July 1948 in the Marylebone area of London, was the youngest child of a Greek Cypriot father, Stavros Georgiou (1900–1978), and a Swedish mother, Ingrid Wickman (1915–1989).
 He has an older sister, Anita (b.
 1937), and a brother, David Gordon.
 The family lived above the Moulin Rouge, a restaurant his parents operated on the north end of Shaftesbury Avenue, a short walk from Piccadilly Circus in the Soho theatre district of London.
 All family members worked in the restaurant.
 His parents divorced when he was about eight years old but continued to maintain the family restaurant and live above it.
 Stevens has a half-brother, George Georgiou, born in Greece, presumably from his father's first marriage in Greece.

 Although his father was Greek Orthodox and his mother was a Baptist, Georgiou was sent to St Joseph Roman Catholic Primary School, Macklin Street, which was closer to his father's business on Drury Lane.
 Georgiou developed an interest in piano at a young age, eventually using the family baby grand piano to work out the chords, since no one else there played well enough to teach him.
 At 15, inspired by the popularity of the Beatles, he became interested in the guitar.
-He persuaded his father to pay £8 for his first guitar, and he began playing it and writing songs.
+He persuaded his father to pay £8 (equivalent to approx. £145 in March 2026) for his first guitar, and he began playing it and writing songs.
 He occasionally escaped his family responsibilities by going to the rooftop above their home and listening to the tunes of the musicals drifting from around the corner on Denmark Street, then the centre of the British music industry.
 Stevens said that West Side Story particularly affected him and gave him a "different view of life".
 With interests in both art and music, he and his mother moved to Gävle, Sweden, where he attended primary school (Solängsskolan) and started developing his drawing skills after being influenced by his uncle Hugo Wickman, a painter.
 They subsequently returned to England.